8ta4/say/README.md

 > Can I modify the transcript files?
 (Planned)

+`DD.txt` is designed to be read-only.

+Dropbox or similar file syncing services might alter the file attribute and make it writable.

-`DD.txt` is read-only.
-Sure, you could edit it, but let's not go there.
+Technically, you could switch it to writable, make your edits, and then switch it back to read-only.
+But let's not go there.

 If you want to annotate or edit something, copy the content to a new file and work on that.